Schizophrenia changes how a person thinks and behaves.

 - losing interest and motivation in life and activities, including relationships and sex

-- being less likely to initiate conversations and feeling uncomfortable with people, or feeling there is nothing to say
+- being less likely to initiate conversations and feeling uncomfortable with people, or feeling there's nothing to say

-The negative symptoms of schizophrenia can often lead to relationship problems with friends and family because they can sometimes be mistaken for deliberate laziness or rudeness.
+The negative symptoms of schizophrenia can often lead to relationship problems with friends and family as they can sometimes be mistaken for deliberate laziness or rudeness.